bhumijgupta/erel/README.md

-# erel
+# EREL

-Express-route-exit-logger (EREL) is a middleware package to log info, when route execution is finished
+Express-route-exit-logger(EREL) is a middleware package to log info, when express route execution is finished